matter-labs/zksync/docs/architecture.md

 ## Low-Level Overview

-This section provides an overview on folders / sub-projects that exist in this repository.
+This section provides an overview of folders / sub-projects that exist in this repository.

-- `/bin`: Infrastructure scripts which help to work with zkSync applications.
+- `/bin`: Infrastructure scripts that help to work with zkSync applications.
-- `/contracts`: Everything related to zkSync smart-contract.
+- `/contracts`: Everything related to zkSync smart contract.
   - `/contracts`: Smart contracts code
   - `/scripts` && `/src.ts`: TypeScript scripts for smart contracts management.
 - `/core`: Code of the sub-projects that implement zkSync network.